Problem of evil: Animal suffering

 In response to arguments concerning natural evil and animal suffering, Christopher Southgate, a trained research biochemist and a Senior Lecturer of Theology and Religion at the University of Exeter, has developed a "compound evolutionary theodicy."
 Southgate uses three methods of analyzing good and harm to show how they are inseparable and create each other.
-First, he says evil is the consequence of the existence of good: freewill is a good, but the same property also causes harm.
+First, he says evil is the consequence of the existence of good: free will is a good, but the same property also causes harm.
 Second, good is a goal that can only be developed through processes that include harm.
 Third, the existence of good is inherently and constitutively inseparable from the experience of harm or suffering.

 Robert John Russell summarizes Southgate's theodicy as beginning with an assertion of the goodness of creation and all sentient creatures.
 Next Southgate argues that Darwinian evolution was the only way God could create such goodness.
 "A universe with the sort of beauty, diversity, sentience and sophistication of creatures that the biosphere now contains" could only come about by the natural processes of evolution.
-Michael Ruse points out that Richard Dawkins has made the same claim concerning evolution.Dawkins ...argues strenuously that selection and only selection can [produce adaptedness].
-No oneand presumably this includes Godcould have gotten adaptive complexity without going the route of natural selection...
-The Christian positively welcomes Dawkins's understanding of Darwinism.
-Physical evil exists, and Darwinism explains why God had no choice but to allow it to occur.
-He wanted to produce design like effects (including humankind) and natural selection is the only option open.
+Michael Ruse points out that Richard Dawkins has made the same claim concerning evolution: